sqlpad/sqlpad/_posts/2014-01-04-contribute.md

 If you have any questions about any of it, feel free to open a GitHub issue to discuss.
 More often than not I'm thrilled to find out someone has bothered to read through and contribute to my code :)

 And of course, if the pull request is for a bug fix no advance permission is necessary.

+Check out (SqlPad on GitHub)[https://github.com/rickbergfalk/sqlpad] for more info.